-The death of a baby is a very distressing and painful time.
+The loss of a baby is a very distressing and painful time.
 Even at this most difficult of times there are certain things that have to be dealt with; this booklet aims to provide some help and advice during the early days of your bereavement.

 We hope that it will help you at this sad time, particularly with some of the practical and official matters.

 If you have any questions or want to discuss anything, please feel free to contact our bereavement team on 01438 288462 or 01438 288463.
 Our office hours are Monday to Friday, 8am to 4pm.
 We do not work weekends or bank holidays but messages can be left on our secure voicemail facility and we will get back to you as soon as possible.
+You can also contact the Woodlands Clinic on 01438 286190, Gynaecology Ward on 01438 286195 or one of the fetal medicine team on 01438 286402.